Daniel Lurie: Personal life

 In 2006, Lurie married Becca Prowda; they have a son and a daughter.
 In 2019, his wife was named Director of Protocol by California Governor Gavin Newsom.
-Lurie practices Transcendental Meditation.
+Lurie is Jewish.
+He is a member of Congregation Emanu-El, a Reform congregation.

+According to the San Francisco Chronicle, Lurie's net worth was estimated to be between $8 and $47 million in February 2025.